Member Organizations

 Institute of Certified Public Accountants in Zimbabwe (ICPAZ)

 ICPAZ is a locally incorporated company, limited by guarantee, and successor to a body that used to specialize in public sector finance and accounting.
 ICPAZ coordinates the examination of its members, the majority of whom work in the public sector, with CPA Ireland.
 ICPAZ is authorized to serve as a representative body to (i) promote the interest of its members, particularly as it relates to the public sector; (ii) administer the examinations for candidates for admission; (iii) ensure its members’ adherence to professional and ethical standards in the provision of services; (iv) investigate complaints and impose disciplinary sanctions; and (v) offer training and professional education.
-It is a member of the Pan African Federation of Accountants but not IFAC.
+It is a member of Pan African Federation of Accountants but not IFAC.

 Institute of Chartered Accountants of Zimbabwe (ICAZ)

-CGAIZ is a division of the Institute of Chartered Secretaries and Administrators in the United Kingdom established by the Chartered Secretaries (Private) Act (Chapter 27:03).
-CGAIZ is authorized to administer examinations, register members and firms, administer continuing professional development, enforce compliance with the code of professional conduct, conduct investigations of members, and take appropriate disciplinary actions as required.
-The institute completed a transition from an administration and secretarial institute and most of its members are employed in accounting or management positions.
-In addition to being an Associate of IFAC, CGAIZ is a member of the Pan African Federation of Accountants.
+CGI is a division of the Institute of Chartered Secretaries and Administrators in the United Kingdom established by the Chartered Secretaries (Private) Act (Chapter 27:03).
+CGI is authorized to administer examinations, register members and firms, administer continuing professional development, enforce compliance with the code of professional conduct, conduct investigations of members, and take appropriate disciplinary actions as required.
+Overall, according to the World Bank’s Report on the Observance of Standards and Codes (ROSC)—Accounting and Auditing: Zimbabwe (2011) the institute is in the process of transition from an administration and secretarial institute and most of its members are employed in accounting or management positions.

 The Zimbabwe branch of the Association of Chartered Certified Accountants, incorporated by Royal Charter in the United Kingdom along with the Zimbabwe branch of the Chartered Institute of Management Accountants, incorporated by Royal Charter in the United Kingdom are also considered principal PAOs.